kishek2000/Slackr/server/Iteration_One/assumptions.md

 (A function called is_valid_password() will check against these requirements and return either True or False) :-

-- Passoword length between 5 and 20 characters inclusive
+- Password length between 5 and 20 characters inclusive
 - At least 1 upper character
 - At least 1 lower case character
 - At least 1 number